 "Do you not know that in a race all the runners run, but only one receives the prize?
 So run that you may obtain it."
 1 Corinthians 9:24 ESV

 As you continue on your family's sports journey, remember that performance on the field or court is not determined by what you spend.
 Remember to plan ahead for the costs.
-The experience for your son or daughter can be safe, rewarding, and not break the bank.
+The experience for your son or daughter can be safe, rewarding, and not bust your budget.

 We help Christian families on their journey to financial freedom.
 If you would like more posts from us on how to balance what's truly important with your finances, please sign up for our free newsletter.
 If you’d like to hear more about how Intrepid Eagle Finance helps families manage their financial lives, click here to learn more and schedule a free consultation.